ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_naefs/readme_naefs_en.md

 ### Licence

-The [End-User Licence for Environment and Climate Change Canada's Data Servers](../../licence/readme_en.md) specifies the conditions of use of these data.
+The [end-user licence for Environment and Climate Change Canada's data servers](../../licence/readme_en.md) specifies the conditions of use of these data.

 ### Metadata

-_Upcoming._
+Upcoming.

 ## Products

-List and links to the products available for this dataset:
+List and links to the products available for this dataset :

 * [Temperature Anomaly Forecast: Day 8 to 14 Outlooks](https://weather.gc.ca/ensemble/naefs/semaine2_combinee_e.html)
 * [EPSgrams for NAEFS Based on Ensemble and Deterministic Forecasts](https://weather.gc.ca/ensemble/naefs/EPSgrams_e.html)